lbl-srg/obc/specification/source/cdl.rst

 [fixme: add to the list above as we go along]

 To implement the tags, Modelica vendor annotations are used.
 For example, an economizer enable/disable block is a part of the economizer sequence for "AHU-1" plant [fixme: how do we assign the plant name?
-Should the user created it or edit it as he instantates the AHU plant block?]:
+Should the user create it or edit it as he instantates the AHU plant block?]:

 .. code:: modelica
    AtomicSequences.EconEnableDisable econEnableDisable